qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - **Jagged intelligence**.
 [See also](https://x.com/karpathy/status/1816531576228053133)
   - LLM is good at many things that are hard for human.
 LLM's knowledge is larger than any individual human.
   - LLM is bad at many things that are easy for human.
-- LLM doesn't have intrinsic opinion as human do.
+- Most chatbots are trained to sycophants.
 Asking LLM a loaded question, LLM tend to follow the assumption in question to please the user.
 Directly asking a question tend to get different answer than asking a question under context (other chat history).
+  - LLM sometimes "defend" the things they said in previous context, similar to belief stability of human.
+However, the "LLM's opinion" is highly dependent to context, not "intrinsic opinion".

 One similarity: Both human and LLM can "hallucinate" in consistent way.
 When human forgets something, human tend to make up consistent information to fill the hole in memory.
-LLM's hallucinations are also seemingly plausible, not just random.
+LLM's hallucinations are seemingly plausible (maximize likelihood), not just random.

 ### Frequency illusion